Evidence-Based Nutrient Recommendations

 • DIASS scores are based on animal digestion.

-• Digestibility of amino acids in rats and pigs cannot be extrapolated to humans.
-(The FAO admits that rats are not an ideal model, but says that pig digestion approximates humans while obtaining human data for a wide range of foods is impractical.)
+• The digestibility of amino acids in rats and pigs cannot be extrapolated to humans.
+(The FAO admits that rats are not an ideal model, but says that pig digestion approximates humans, while obtaining human data for a wide range of foods is impractical.)

 • DIAAS scores for foods change when they’re part of a mixed diet.

-• In mixed diets, the digestibility of proteins and amino acids changes, while DIAAS scores are based only on single foods and give animal foods an inflated advantage.
+• In mixed diets, the digestibility of proteins and amino acids changes, whereas DIAAS scores are based solely on single foods and give animal foods an inflated advantage.

 • Digestibility of plant foods improves with heat treatment and processing.